East Central Indiana Pumpkin Patches, Orchards & Corn Mazes

-What is Fall without visiting a pumpkin patch?!
+What is Fall without visiting a pumpkin patch or corn maze?!
 Boring, that’s what it is.
-For those of you looking for an east-central Indiana pumpkin patch, I’ve got eight of them for you!
+For those of you looking for an east-central Indiana pumpkin patch, I’ve got a list of them for you!
+This started as a list of eight and has grown.
 These pumpkin patches are all located throughout east-central Indiana, such as east Noblesville, Fortville, Daleville, Yorktown, Cambridge City, and Pendleton.
 They are also within a short driving distance of Muncie, Indianapolis, Marion, and Ohio.

 Cambridge City, Indiana

 Dougherty Orchard began in 1883, making them the oldest operating orchard in Indiana!
 What really sets them apart is their impressive petting farm, which allows you to get up close with the animals, and pond stocks with koi and ducks.
 Additionally, they have a winery, apple picking, and live music on Fridays.

 The nitty-gritty: Free admission to the orchard, shopping, and concerts.
 Petting zoo: $6/adults $5/children.
 Open 7 days a week.

 Jacob’s Family Orchard is known for its huge farm-themed children’s play area and apple cinnamon donuts.
 They also have an apple orchard, sunflower field, and pumpkins available for purchase.
 They offer wagon rides and yummy goodies like donuts, sandwiches, ice cream treats, and slushies.
 Visitors are treated to a free sample donut, but be warned – you’ll leave with a dozen or two!